 Sometimes, severe pain or other symptoms require an advanced level of care that is more…

-Samaritan social worker Colleen Fritsch, MSW, LCSW, gathered four generations of John’s* family round him to present a certificate and medal recognizing his military service decades ago.
-Despite John’s exhaustion, he began to recount war stories that he had never shared before.
+Samaritan social worker Colleen Fritsch, MSW, LCSW, gathered four generations of Roy’s family round him to present a certificate and medal recognizing his military service decades ago.
+Despite Roy’s exhaustion, he began to recount war stories that he had never shared before.

-“It really meant something to him to recollect those stories with his children and grandchildren,” says Colleen.
+“It really meant something to him to recollect those stories with his children and grandchildren,” says Colleen (pictured back row left).
 “This work brings closure to many veterans.”

-Colleen’s work with veteran hospice patients is just one way she and her social work colleagues are “Forging Solutions Out of Challenges” – the theme of this 2016’s national Social Work Month in March.
+Colleen’s work with veteran hospice patients is just one way she and her social work colleagues are “Generations Strong” – the theme of this 2020’s national Social Work Month in March.

 Samaritan’s hospice and bereavement social workers help with the intense challenges that come with serious illness or the end-of-life journey.
 They provide a vast array of support, resources, and solutions that may include: